Rhynex/OpenClassicAPI/README.md

 <b>Building the Source</b>
 --------

 OpenClassicAPI uses Maven to manage dependencies.
 Simply run 'mvn clean install' in the source's directory.
-You can also download a build <b>(COMING SOON)</b>.
+You can also download a build <b>[here](http://ci.spacebase.ch/job/OpenClassicAPI/)</b>.

 <b>License</b>